 Shortlisted, 2019 Word Alive Press Publishing Contest, non-fiction.

 Order signed paperback book below.
-Available in paperback, Kindle, Kobo & Apple iBooks.
-Soon available in Scribd, Google Play.
+Available in paperback, Kindle, Kobo, Apple iBooks, Scribd and Google Play.

 Church in Society: